WorkingMouse/programming-challenge/README.md

    $ cd programming-challenge
    ```

-2. Create a branch, call it *submission*.
+2. Create and checkout a branch, call it *submission*.
    ```bash
    # Inside your programming-challenge directory
    $ git checkout -b submission
    ```

 2. Complete the solution for one of the languages in the `translateEnglishToPigLatin` function.
-   *You may add additional functions to assist with your solution if you wish.*
+   *You may add additional functions, imports or phrases to assist with your solution if you wish.*

 3. Test your application by running it.
 See *Running* in the README.md for that language.